Common Lisp the Language, 2nd Edition

 The normal convention is for the function to share the name of the

 restart.
-The pre-defined functions abort
+The pre-defined functions abort,

-are restart
+store-value, and use-value are restart

-the above example of
+functions.
+With use-value the above example of

-could have been written more concisely as
+handler-bind could have been written more concisely as

 (handler-bind ((unbound-variable